codogogo/topfish/README.md

 Stopwords can be automatically excluded, via this input file (one stop-word per line).

-### Prerequisites
+## Prerequisites

 - All script requires the basic libraries from the Python scientific stack: *numpy* (tested with version 1.12.1), *scipy* (tested with version 0.19.0), and *nltk* (tested with version 3.2.3);

+## How to run it

+In the SemScale folder, just run the following command:

+python scaler.py path-to-embeddings-file path-to-input-file-folder output.txt

 ## Other functionalities

+We also present a Python implementation of the famous Wordfish algorithm for text scaling.
+To know more, just run:

+python wordfish.py -h

-This branch focuses only on SemScale.
-Additional functionalities (classification, topical-scaling) are available in the main branch: https://github.com/codogogo/topfish
+Additional functionalities (classification, topical-scaling) are available in the main branch of this project: https://github.com/codogogo/topfish

 ## Referencing